platformio/platformio-docs/plus/unit-testing.rst

 Embedded
 ~~~~~~~~

-PlatformIO wraps the test and main firmware (from :ref:`projectconf_pio_src_dir`)
+PlatformIO wraps a test and main firmware (from :ref:`projectconf_pio_src_dir`)
-with their own |PIOUTF|.
-It then builds special firmware for the target device
+with |PIOUTF| and builds special firmware for a target device and deploy it.
-and uploads it.
-After uploading, PlatformIO connects to the embedded device
-(board) using the configured :ref:`projectconf_test_port` .
-Tests are then started
+Then, PlatformIO connects to the embedded device (board) using configured
-and the results are collected for display on the host machine.

-Currently, |PIOUTE| supports these embedded frameworks:

-* :ref:`framework_arduino`
-* :ref:`framework_energia`
-* :ref:`framework_mbed`
+Serial :ref:`projectconf_test_port` and communicate via
+:ref:`projectconf_test_transport`.
+Finally, it runs tests on embedded side,
+collects results, analyzes them and provides a summary on host machine side
+(desktop).

 .. note::

-    Please note that the |PIOUTF| uses Serial/UART as a communication interface
+    Please note that the |PIOUTF| uses the first available ``Serial/UART``
+    implementation (depending on a :ref:`projectconf_env_framework`) as a
-    between the PlatformIO Unit Test Engine and target device.
+    communication interface between the |PIOUTE| and target device.
 If you use
     ``Serial`` in your project, please wrap/hide Serial-based blocks with
     ``#ifndef UNIT_TEST`` macro.

+    Also, you can create custom :ref:`projectconf_test_transport` and implement
+    base interface.

 Test Runner
 -----------

 Test Runner allows you to process specific environments or ignore tests using
 "Glob patterns".
-You can also ignore tests for specific environments using the
+You can also ignore tests for specific environments using a
 :ref:`projectconf_test_ignore` option from :ref:`projectconf`.

 Local